eduMFA/eduMFA/doc/tokens/tokentypes/edupush.rst

 ......

 The user scans a QR code.
-This QR code contains the basic information for the push token and a enrollment URL, to which the smartphone should respond in the enrollment process.
+This QR code contains the basic information for the edupush token and a enrollment URL, to which the smartphone should respond in the enrollment process.

 The smartphone stores this data and creates a new key pair.